arabporr/LoRA_Fine-Tuning_Without_GPUs_A_CPU-Efficient_Meta-Generation_Framework_for_LLMs/readme.md

 Our work introduces a theoretically grounded approach to fine-tuning large language models using Low-Rank Adapters without the need for GPU resources.
 The method leverages similarity metrics (Wasserstein Distance, Kullback–Leibler Divergence, Jensen-Shannon Divergence, and Maximum Mean Discrepancy) to combine pre-trained adapters based on dataset similarities.
 This combination approach generates lightweight adapters suitable for performing downstream tasks efficiently.

-The paper demonstrates that even on CPUs, our proposed adapter generation pipelines significantly outperform the raw performance of base foundation models, achieving up to a 30.9% increase in Rouge-L scores.
+The paper demonstrates that even on CPUs, our proposed adapter generation pipelines significantly outperform the raw performance of the base Mistral foundation model, achieving up to a 30.9% increase in Rouge-L scores.
 We provide comprehensive experimental validation using the Mistral-7B-Instruct-v0.2 model across 500 diverse natural language datasets.

 **Important Note:** Although adapter generation and prediction (the main part of the paper) are optimized for CPU-only execution, the subsequent testing on 500 datasets (inference and evaluation processes) are computationally heavy and require GPU resources to generate model outputs for results tables.